 Taxation begets property rights and rights beget the creation of property itself.
 Without property rights, there is no incentive to create property.
 The security of property rights gives individuals the incentive to create property and to invest in greater productivity.
 The dictator has an incentive to limit his tax/theft rate because he wants individuals to increase their productivity in order to grow his economy and get richer in the future.
 Furthermore, the dictator has an incentive to invest in the public goods that will increase the productivity of his people.
 Why else would a megalomaniac like Saddam Hussein spend so much of his money on roads, public health, and education for his people when he could have spent the money building more palaces and statues of himself?

 So property rights and taxation have the same ethical foundation as one another.
 The above parable seems to put them both on a social contract foundation, but that is a mistake.
-Social contract theory produces fictional histories that are appealing to the human desire to understand the world through story, but it is more common in history for a strong warlord to simply take over control of a region and because the resulting dictatorship is a more productive social system than anarchy, dictatorships tended to expand and take over regions of anarchy anywhere that was productive enough to produce tradeable (and stealable) goods.
-You rarely see any kind of large-scale social contracts until the spread of mass democracy over the last century.
+Social contract theory produces fictional histories that are appealing to the human desire to understand the world through story, but it is more common in history for a strong warlord to simply take over control of a region and because the resulting dictatorship is a more productive social system than anarchy, dictatorships tended to expand and take over regions of anarchy anywhere that was productive enough to produce tradeable goods (which are the same thing as stealable goods).

-Property rights (and taxation) have rarely been produced through social contracts.
-They were imposed by the ruling class.
-For example, Hammurabi’s code produced the first know written guarantee of property rights, but it was imposed by a dictator without asking the consent of all his subjects.
+Although democracy can produce something like a social contract, property rights (and taxation) have always pre-dated democracy and were originally imposed by the ruling class.
+For example, Hammurabi’s code produced the first known written guarantee of property rights, and it was imposed by a dictator without asking the consent of his subjects.
 According to Mancurian theory (explained above) Hammurabi decided that he could grow his economy and wealth faster by committing to property rights in writing, thereby assuring his people that they could invest and produce without fear of capricious loss.
 And perhaps he was also motivated by noblesse oblige and he thought that his people would be better off too.
-In either case, this was no social contract with any consent of the governed.
+In either case, this was no social contract with full consent of the governed.

 The three other major ethical systems that could provide a basis for property rights and taxation are consequentialism, deontology, and virtue ethics.
 Many on the political right like to assert that there is property rights come from a deontological system like natural law.
 But they are wrong because property rights cannot be natural when they did not exist for most of the millennia of human existence.
 The best ethical foundation for property rights and taxation is consequentialism because that is the only way to explain how ideal property rights and taxation could change over time as technology and institutions change.
 Deontology and virtues do not change with technology, but consequences do change.
 And this is why consequentialism is the best way to explain the moral foundation for property rights and taxation.
 Property rights and taxation create better consequences for society than are possible in their absence.